 Mindfulness is, as a Zen priest once told us at Austin Zen Center, a tool for awareness.
 It is something that naturally happens when one sits Zazen.
 However, Zazen - Zen meditation - is not a technique aimed at fostering mindfulness.
 Zazen has its own purpose, which is complicated but ultimately involves experiencing the non-dualistic nature of reality.
 Piece of cake, right?
 Mindfulness, in Zen practice, is the icing on that cake.

 In practicing Zazen for about six years, I've experienced mindfulness as a strengthened faculty of inner awareness.
 With practice, I've learned to separate feeling from immediate reaction.
 Thoughts no longer automatically lead to other thoughts, and feelings no longer automatically lead to actions.
-Mindfulness is an adjective that describes this tendency to be able to step back from what one is feeling, thinking, and doing, in order to see it for what it is, with no attached judgement.
+Mindfulness describes this tendency to be able to step back from what one is feeling, thinking, and doing, in order to see it for what it is, with no attached judgement.
 With practice, negative behavior patterns become apparent, and with some action, eventually break down.
 Self-limiting beliefs become apparent, and break down.
 Lingering anxieties fade away.
 This process of expanding awareness is not always peaceful - it can be emotionally taxing to realize one's self-deceptions - but it is healthy.

 Jon Kabat-Zinn must have realized that the health benefits of meditation could be repackaged and sold without any of that pesky philosophy or moralizing, so that's what he did.
 I personally don't blame him, though I know many Zen masters are skeptical.
 A lay practitioner at the San Francisco Zen Center put it to me this way: "Hitler could have been mindful.
 Without a base of morals, it doesn't mean that you're doing any good."
 I'm personally of two minds: widespread meditation practice would be an excellent boon to mental health everywhere, though I don't think training people to be more comfortable sitting in cubicles all day is what's good for society.
 Though I do think mindfulness is more apt to help somebody realize that their lifestyle is making them miserable, whatever it is.